ProPriyam/SmartCart-Object-Detection/README.md

 * The provided dataset is converted to TFRecords for easy compatibility with the TFOD API.
 Further notes are available inside the `Colabs/GroceryDataset_EDA_Prep.ipynb` notebook.
 * Detection network used: SSD MobileDet.
+* For testing your images change the file image2product.json in Annotated Files

 ## Dataset citation
 ```